 A Low FODMAP Salad Dressing & Meat Marinade

 My all-time favorite salad dressing is my Low FODMAP Ranch Dressing; however, I really enjoy the earthy, zesty flavors of this low FODMAP Italian Dressing.
-I really love to use this Italian Dressing as a low FODMAP chicken marinade, a recipe for which is coming to the blog next week (subscribe to be notified once the recipe hits the blog)!
+I really love to use this Italian Dressing as a low FODMAP chicken marinade like in my Low FODMAP Italian-Marinated Grilled Chicken Thighs recipe.
 The earthiness of this Low FODMAP Italian Dressing combined with the tanginess and touch of sweetness is the perfect combination of flavor notes for a meat marinade.

 To immersion blend or not to immersion blend?

 As you will see in the recipe card below, I list two different methods for making this low FODMAP Italian dressing: with or without an immersion blender.
 I've seen homemade Italian dressing recipes made both ways, and both are delicious.
 It really depends on the equipment you have (or want to use) and your preferences for this particular salad dressing.

 I much prefer to blend my low FODMAP Italian dressing as it emulsifies, thereby combining the oil and vinegar.
 If you don't blend it, the oil and vinegar will remain largely separated.
 However, I like to leave some of the herbs whole, so I leave half of the Italian Seasoning out until I've blended the rest and then mix in the remaining herbs.
 You may prefer to blend the entire thing and have no whole herbs.
 The flavor is still there but is more understated.

 If you don't have an immersion blender, you can always just put all of the ingredients into a jar and shake it vigorously until blended.
 The oil and vinegar will separate but that is typical of this type of dressing.